 Detection of cytokines concentration by enzyme linked immunosorbent assay

-The concentration of IFN-α, IFN-β (PBL Assay Science, Piscataway, NJ, USA), IFN-γ and TGF-β1 (Abcam, San Francisco, USA) in human serum or cell culture supernatant were all determined by enzyme linked immunosorbent assay (ELISA) according to the instructions of the manufacturers.
+The concentration of IFN-α, IFN-β (PBL Assay Science, Piscataway, NJ, USA), and TGF-β1 (Abcam, San Francisco, USA) in human serum or cell culture supernatant were all determined by enzyme linked immunosorbent assay (ELISA) according to the instructions of the manufacturers.
 The concentration was then calibrated according to the standard dose response curve.

 Statistical analysis